 Battleship Kawachi Explodes: 621 Sailors Die at Anchor

-The Imperial Japanese Navy battleship Kawachi exploded at anchor in Shunan harbor, killing at least 621 crew members in one of Japan's worst peacetime naval disasters.
-An internal magazine detonation tore the dreadnought apart, exposing dangerous flaws in ammunition storage practices that the navy had overlooked during its rapid expansion.
+The Imperial Japanese Navy battleship Kawachi exploded at anchor in Shunan harbor when an internal magazine detonation tore through the vessel, killing at least 621 crew members in one of Japan's worst peacetime naval disasters.
+The cause was traced to unstable propellant charges that the navy had stored improperly during its rapid military expansion.
+The catastrophe exposed the dangerous corners being cut as Japan raced to build a fleet capable of competing with Western naval powers in the Pacific.

 Soviet Russia officially recognized Lithuania’s sovereignty in the 1920 peace treaty, formally renouncing all claims …